-AO1 Demonstrate knowledge and understanding of religion and beliefs including:
+AO1: Demonstrate knowledge and understanding of religion and beliefs including:

-- Beliefs, practices and sources of authority - Influence on individuals, communities and societies - Similarities and differences within and/or between religions and beliefs.
+- Beliefs, practices and sources of authority; - Influence on individuals, communities and societies; - Similarities and differences within and/or between religions and beliefs.

-AO2 Analyse and evaluate aspects of religion and belief, including their significance and influence.
+AO2: Analyse and evaluate aspects of religion and belief, including their significance and influence.

+Autumn term 2023 Theme A- Relationships and families (continued)

+2023 Pupils will study two main themes:

+Sex, marriage and divorce.

+Families and gender equality.
+Theme B- Religion and life Pupils will study two main themes: The origins and value of the universe.

+The origins and value of human life.

+Lent term 2024 Theme E- Religion, crime and punishment Pupils will study two main themes: Religion, crime and the causes of crime.
+Religion and punishment.

+Theme F - Religion, human rights and social justice Pupils will study two main themes:

+Human rights.

+Wealth and poverty.

-Autumn term 2023 Theme D- Religion, peace and conflict We will study two main themes: Religion, violence, terrorism and war Religion and belief in 21st Century conflict.
-Theme E- Religion, crime and punishment We will study two main themes: • Religion, crime and the causes of crime Religion and punishment.
-Lent term 2024 Theme F - Religion, human rights and social justice.
-We will study two main themes: Human rightsWealth and poverty.
-Summer term With the course now completed, the period before final exams 2024 will be spent revising the work from Year 10 and Year 11.
-In addition to revisiting the subject matter, a greater emphasis on exam technique will also be present during this period to ensure that pupils are well prepared for your final exams.
+Summer term With the course now completed, the period before final exams 2024 will be spent revising the work from both Year 10 and Year 11.
+In addition to revisiting the subject matter, a greater emphasis on exam technique will also be present during this period to ensure that they are well prepared for their final exams.

 The GCSE course covers religion and ethics.
 Pupils do not have to be religious to study this course.
 The ethical, moral and philosophical questions that are raised will be studied from several angles: religious; secular; and political.
 Each pupil is encouraged to develop skills of reflection and critical enquiry.
-The aim of the course is to allow pupils to develop their own views and ideas from whatever background they come from whilst coming to a better understanding of other views and beliefs.
-In order to do this well, pupils are required to become knowledgeable about different religious responses through personal research as much as through classroom teaching: in essence they are guided to become enquirers.
+The aim of the course is to allow our pupils to develop their own views and ideas from whatever background they come from, whilst coming to a better understanding of other views and beliefs.
+In order to do this well, pupils are required to become knowledgeable about different religions' responses through personal research as much as through classroom teaching: in essence they are guided to become enquirers.
 Much of the work is done in groups or pairs, and several pieces of work are completed collaboratively.
 Pupils are required to communicate their findings and views through group work, discussion and in presentations.
 Problem-solving takes place in a number of ways, for example when they apply knowledge of a religious view and work out how that group might respond to an ethical quandary.